Q: What classes should I take?

 Q: What equipment / uniforms do I need?

 A: Our Brazilian Jiu Jitsu program is based on the traditional teaching system from Brazil.
 Throwing, grappling, and submission techniques are practiced wearing a gi (pronounced “ghee”), or kimono.
 We require that all students in the Brazilian Jiu-Jitsu program have a clean gi/kimono for each class.

 For Muay Thai, students will need a pair of Muay Thai shorts, sleeve-less T-shirt, and a pair of boxing gloves.
 Sweatpants, gym shorts or ‘surfing’ shorts are not permitted in Muay Thai class.
 Shin pads and a mouthpiece are also required for sparring.
 For health and safety of all our students, we ask that all students have their own set of training equipment.
 Hand wraps are recommended, but not required.

 A: We have several options available for program payments.
 The unlimited membership is utilized by more than 90% of our customers.
 For one low price you can train in as many classes as you would like.
 The payment is collected every month on the same day from either a checking or credit card account.
 Warrior Way also offers multiple-months payments in 3, 6, or 12 month increments.
 Lastly, for the students who can train on a sporadic basis we offer blocks of classes in quantities of 5, 10, or 20 classes.

 Q: Can I pay one month at a time?

-A: No. We have found that it is far more convenient for billing to be handled by the EFC, or to pay for multiple months together.
-Our students have expressed the peace of mind they receive from not having to worry about payments every month.
+A: No. We have found that it is far more convenient for billing to be handled by automatic payment, multiple month payments or by purchasing blocks of classes.
 Our desire is to provide you with the best instruction and training in the state.
 To do that, we try to limit the financial transaction processing time.